sorting vanilla beans

 While vanilla remains an important crop in Uganda, production faced significant challenges starting in the 1980s:

-- Competition from other countries - Madagascar ramped up low-cost vanilla harvesting, undercutting Uganda's market share.
+• Competition from other countries - Madagascar ramped up low-cost harvesting vanilla beans, undercutting Uganda's market share.

 Revitalization of Vanilla